webOSArchive/webos-docs/docs/proxysetup.md

 * <a href="https://forums.webosnation.com/webos-apps-games/332506-squid-ssl-bump.html" target="_blank">Nizovn's Squid SSL Bump App</a>

-Another option is to host the Service yourself.
+Another option is to host the Squid Service yourself.
 If you have a Raspberry Pi (also works on Ubuntu), this can be done really easily:

 * <a href="https://github.com/codepoet80/squid-sslbump-rpi" target="_blank">Squid SSL Bump Installer</a>

+If Squid is too complex for you, check out the WebOne proxy, which runs on Windows, Mac and Linux:

+* <a href="https://github.com/atauenis/webone" target="_blank">WebOne on GitHub</a>